pfrandsen/UUIDv4/README.md

 The output is placed in dist folder.

+## Publish to npmjs.org

+To upload new version to npm registry update version number in src/package.json and run the following
+commands:

+    ./build.sh
+    cd dist
+    npm publish ./

 ## Check npm tools versions

 To check the versions on the tools in package.json run